Badminton: Thailand’s Kunlavut Vitidsarn emerges as class of 2018’s flag-bearer

 And Vitidsarn brought that stunning streak to an end on Sunday in front of a packed Indian crowd that fell increasingly in love with him, after the match had begun with the majority of them rooting for an Axelsen win for the third time at this event.

-The class of 2018 is doing rather well for itself.
+Indeed, the class of 2018 is doing rather well for itself.
 The four men on the podium of the 2018 BWF World Junior Championships were: Kunlavut Vitidsarn (gold), Kodai Naraoka (silver), Lakshya Sen and Li Shi Feng (bronze).
 Lakshya and Li Shi Feng played the final of the Youth Olympic Games that year, with the Indian winning silver.
 And at the Asian Championships, Lakshya won gold while Vitidsarn won silver.

 And fast forward to the start of 2022, the four shuttlers are in the top 20 in the senior BWF men’s singles world rankings.
 And Vitidsarn, with his stunning win against Axelsen in the final of the India Open, is now leading the pack on the world stage.

 “With those two I have travelled a lot, continuously two-three years I was just playing with them,” Lakshya had said.
 “Sometimes I have trained with Kunlavut as well in Thailand in my childhood.
 We speak a lot to each other even during tournaments.
 We really have a good batch and it motivates me to do well.
-Both of them are doing extremely well.”
+Both of them [Kodai and Kunlavut] are doing extremely well.”

 Having never won a game against Axelsen in their past six meetings, Vitidsarn started on the front foot and put the Dane under pressure immediately.
 One of the keys to defeating Axelsen, as rare as it is these days, is to throw him off his game early and try to frustrate him.
 That is what happened in Delhi, when at one point Axelsen nearly went to smash his racket before pulling out.
 But it still wasn’t easy for Vitidsarn who had to constantly keep Axelsen at bay.
 For the first time, he managed to go past 16 points in a game against the Dane and then in an epic finish, took the lead 22-20.
 That opening game, as both Axelsen and Vitidsarn admitted later, was crucial.